Steve Fairchild was 1-2 against Dan Hawkins.

 "They're a hard-playing team and they always come out with something different.
 We've just got to play our game," CU safety Ray Polk said. "(Thomas) has improved a ton.
 He's definitely a different quarterback, and they're a different team. ...

-"They're going to throw some stuff at us that we're
+"They're going to throw some stuff at us that we're not going to expect.
+We'll see how it goes.
+I look forward to playing them."

 The Buffs sacked Maynard three times and Jon Major intercepted the Cal quarterback.
 But in overtime, Brown's boys allowed the Bears to convert a first-and-30 and then score the game-winning touchdown.